aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

     The Leaf nodes belong to subgroups POD1 and POD2.
 Leaf nodes defined as a pair in this manner will have MLAG configured between them.
 In addition, you can filter the VLANs that are applied to the POD.

 The hostnames specified in the inventory must exist either in DNS or in the hosts file on your Ansible host to allow successful name lookup and be able to reach the switches directly.
-A successful ping from the Ansible host to each inventory host allows for verified name resolution (e.g., ping SPINE1).
+A successful ping from the Ansible host to each inventory host verifies name resolution (e.g., ping SPINE1).

-Alternatively, if no DNS is available or devices need to be reached using a fully-qualified domain-name (FQDN), define the variable ansible_host to be an IP address for each device.
+Alternatively, if DNS is not available, define the variable ansible_host to be an IP address for each device.

 ```yaml
 --8<--